alialkhatib/alialkhatib.github.io/books.md

 A few notes:

-1. This list ~~isn't organized~~ is organized by publication date!
+1. This list ~~isn't organized~~ is organized by publication date (newest first)!
 Which is something!
 It also might not be complete (but mostly it is).
 If you really want me to organize something differently, either have a really good reason or be one of the authors.
 2. I've thought about embedding images and whatnot, but I'm not sure what the legal implications of hosting a bunch of book cover images is in terms of copyright